Peter Gordon (politician): Biography

+Early life

 Gordon was born in Stratford in 1921 to Stratford doctors William and Doris Gordon.
 Like his two brothers, he attended St Andrew's College, Christchurch, where he was a boarder from 1935 to 1937.
 He then attended Lincoln College and the Nuffield School in farming in Crookston, Minnesota.

 In World War II, he was a flight lieutenant and pilot for the Royal New Zealand Air Force.
 After the war, he was a farmer and joined many organisations, where he had leading roles with the West Otago A & P Association (president), Farmers' Mutual Insurance (director, 1952–1960), and Shaw, Savill & Albion Line (member of the New Zealand Advisory Board, 1956–1960).

+Political career

 Gordon was the Member of Parliament for Clutha from to 1978, when he retired for health reasons.
 With Robert Muldoon and Duncan MacIntyre he was one of the three 'Young Turks' of the National Party, a "ginger group" who entered Parliament in 1960.

 In 1966 the Prime Minister at the time Keith Holyoake promoted Gordon to the Cabinet, along with several other backbenchers including future Prime Minister Robert Muldoon.
 In the Second National Government under Keith Holyoake, he was made Minister of Railways (1966–1972), Minister of Transport (1966–1972), and Minister of Civil Aviation (1966–1968).
 He maintained the transport and railways portfolios under Jack Marshall in 1972, and was made Minister of Marine and Fisheries.

+In the Third National Government under Muldoon, Gordon was from 1975 Minister of Labour and Minister of State Services until his retirement in 1978.